 In the wake of the Columbia crash, observers asked whether human space flight was worth the risk.
-While this wasn't a surprising opinion in light of the tragedy, the weakness of the voices replying in the affirmative did.
+While these statements didn't surprise in light of the tragedy, the weakness of the voices replying in the affirmative did.
 It wasn't only the experience of watching the tragedy unfold on television that left those voices so shaken.
-The truth was that in the eyes of pundits and the public alike, human space travel had become a luxury, a stunt, a boondoggle rather than a legitimate field of endeavor, let alone the door to the future.
+The truth was that in the eyes of pundits and the public alike, human space travel had become a luxury, a stunt, a boondoggle rather than a legitimate field of endeavor, let alone a gateway to the future.

 Of course, technologies are typically oversold at the beginning of their careers, commonly leading to much disenchantment before they go on to redeem their promise.
 Space travel, like so many of the technologies that preceded it, will also go on to redeem itself.
 There will be a future in space--one for human beings rather than just their machines.
 However, few seem to agree at present.
 The reasons why the appeal of space has palled are well worth exploring in any serious consideration of the future of space activity, if only to avoid repeating past errors.